nightingale9803/cropper/readme.md

 - Navigate to the `scripts/` directory
 - Open terminal in the `scripts` directory
-- Run the following command in the terminal to crop from any PDF files (parameters can be adjusted as needed)
+- Run the following command in the terminal to crop from any PDF file, image, or a folder of images.
+A minimum example is:

 ```bash
 python pdfcropper.py --src_path="../test/test.pdf" --dst_path="../output"
 ```
-as a minimum example, or you can specify more complete parameters like below:
+or you can specify more complete parameters like below (parameters can be adjusted as needed):

 ```bash
 python pdfcropper.py --src_path="../test/test.pdf" --dst_path="../output" --mode="poly" --padding="white" --dpi=600 --start_page=1 --end_page=-1 --text_threshold="200, 100" --only_object=True